High Camp Teardrop trailer. Courtesy High Camp

 - Modern and compact: If you’re into functional design and mod aesthetic, you’ll be delighted with the plethora of unique options in compact travel trailers for smaller families (most can sleep 2 adults and 1–2 small children).
 Made in Portland, High Camp Trailers creates steel-frame teardrop campers with a queen bed and back-open galley kitchen.
 The HC1 fiberglass trailer from Happier Camper has a modular interior that can sleep up to 5 and haul gear like bikes or small kayaks.

-Editor’s note: This article was originally published in 2018, and updated in 2020.
+Editor’s note: This article was originally published in 2018, and updated most recently in 2021.